0aix/game0/README.md

 ## Base0

 Base0 is the starter code for the game0 in the 15-466-f17 course.
 It was developed by Jim McCann.

+The rest of the README comes from the original Base0 README.

 ## Requirements